HOME | THE ACADEMY

 It all started with admiration.
 Bruce Lee, Jackie Chan, Jet Li, and other martial arts movie stars made a huge impression on me.
 It seemed that what they did was impossible.
 Their abilities were beyond any I could hope to achieve.
 The seed was planted.
 I didn't realize where it would lead, but I thank them all now for showing me what was in fact possible.

 I started my search at an early age.
 I joined a judo class at the local YMCA.
 I was too young to appreciate what I was being taught.
-I hope to revisit the style some day.
+I hope to revisit the style someday.
 During high school I discovered Tang Soo Do.
 My teacher, Bill Hyde, was a great man.
 He taught us meditation, the language, and stressed the value of other styles.
-I remember him using tai chi and chi na self defense techniques against the more advanced students.
+I remember him using tai chi and chi na self-defense techniques against the more advanced students.
 He was forced to relocate the school after I finished high school.
 Financial responsibility caught up with me and I wasn't able to find a new school for several years.
 Tang Soo Do introduced me to the idea of traditional training.
 I wanted to find a system that would be able to give back what I put into it.
 It had to be more than a sport or cardio workout.
 I wanted the legend, history, lineage, language, forms, weapons, self-defense, physical conditioning, and health benefits.
 I wanted a challenge.

 As a beginner in the Chinese martial arts, you will have to learn humility before all else.
 I was eager to advance.
 Everything was too easy.
 I wanted it all.
 The more I wanted the next thing, the more my teachers made me practice the basics.
 I believe this is the main reason why Chinese kung fu is not the most popular martial arts style.
 It is very difficult to endure.
 You must completely give in to the teachers and realize that only they can recognize when you are ready to move on.
 Make no mistake - this takes extreme patience on the part of the teacher as well.
 Not every school can offer this.
 I was very lucky to find the Northern Shaolin Academy.